- Glass Fusing Three-Hour Taster

 - Glass Fusing & Slumping II

 - Free Flow Pattern Bars

-Melt and reshape glass in the intense heat of a kiln to for create art pieces or practical objects like plates and bowls.
-Advanced techniques allow you to combine colors, and even paint on glass, all while using recycled glass to create beautiful and ecologically sound art.
+Melt and reshape glass in the intense heat of a kiln to create art pieces or practical objects like plates and bowls.
+Advanced techniques allow you to combine colors, and even paint on glass, all while using recycled materials to create beautiful and ecologically sound art.

 Learn the basics of glass/heat interaction, glass cutting, fusing (combining colors), as well as a brief description of firing and annealing procedures.
 You’ll come out with a small finished project.
 Taster classes make great gifts for a DIYer, or a unique bonding experience with family or friends.
 Sign up for one morning and one afternoon Taster on the same day in separate disciplines and you’ll receive a $15 discount.

 Entry-level.
 Take this class with a friend and get a discount.
 Also check out this class in our Youth Department.

 Enter the world of art glass with fusing and slumping techniques that offer you infinite possibilities for creating with color and form.
 You will learn the basics of glass/heat interaction, glass cutting, fusing (combining colors), and slumping (shaping glass into or over molds), plus mold materials, and firing and annealing procedures.
 Each week, you’ll explore a new process and complete a small project for kiln firing.